EGI-Federation/documentation/content/en/providers/getting-started/joining-eosc/_index.md

 2. Joining as a software provider, also called Technology Providers, which are the maintainers of the middleware deployed on the ‘federated resource providers’ (previous point), enabling compute and storage services.
-3. Joining as a new provider of the EGI Foundation services that are already included in the Compute and Data Federation or the Platform services blocks (e.g. Workload Manager, Notebooks, DataHub, …).
-4. Joining as a new provider of an existing, non-EGI Foundation service of an existing platform service (e.g. IM, EC3, DODAS, …) in the Compute and Data Federation or the Platform services blocks.
+3. Joining as a new provider of an existing platform service in the Compute and Data Federation or the Platform services.
-5. Joining as Core/Central service provider within the Service Management Tool
+4. Joining as Core/Central service provider within the Service Management Tool
    block: providers that support all the other services of the EOSC Compute Platform.
-6. Contributing a new (i.e. not yet present) service to the EOSC Compute platform (to the Federated Resource Providers, Compute and Data Federation, or the Platform services blocks).
+5. Contributing a new (i.e. not yet present) service to the EOSC Compute platform (to the Federated Resource Providers, Compute and Data Federation, or the Platform services blocks).